Suicide Silence: The Cleansing (2006–2008)

 With a new solidified and dedicated lineup, Suicide Silence recorded six pre-production songs while in the process of signing with Century Media Records in 2006, it led to their then upcoming full-length album debut: The Cleansing.
-The album was written, recorded, and completed in 2007 and was recorded in Los Angeles with engineer John Travis and was produced and mixed by Tue Madsen.
+The album was written and recorded between March and April 2007 in Los Angeles, with engineer John Travis and producer Tue Madsen, who also mixed the album.
 The album also features artwork by Dave McKean.
-The Cleansing saw its release on September 18, 2007 and debuted at number 94 on the Billboard 200, selling 7,250 copies in its first week of release.
+The Cleansing saw its release on September 18, 2007, and debuted at number 94 on the Billboard 200, selling 7,250 copies in its first week of release.
 The sales of that week ending combined with its later sales made The Cleansing one of the best-selling debut albums in Century Media history.
 With the success of their debut album, Suicide Silence were included to take part in Mayhem Festival that took place during the summer of 2008.
 Afterward, they toured Europe with Parkway Drive and Bury Your Dead, following a successful US tour with the same bands.
 Suicide Silence then followed along with a tour in Australia with Parkway Drive, A Day to Remember and The Acacia Strain in mid-2008 during the time when they were included to perform at Sweat Fest.
 At this point, Suicide Silence was beginning to gain a wide range of fans throughout the world.
 While returning home from the continuous tours, the band covered the song "Engine No. 9" by Deftones, and released the cover on their limited edition Green Monster single as well as the iTunes Store all during the same year.